 CONDITIONS FOR SALE OF A FOOD ARTICLE, Every utensil or container, used for manufacturing, preparing or containing any food or ingredients therefor, and second hand tin containers for packaging of edible oils and fats, meant for sale, shall be maintained in a clean and sanitary condition, away from impure air or dust, properly covered at all times, and such utensils or containers shall not be used for any other purpose.
 Use of rusty containers, improperly tinned copper or brass containers, containers of aluminium or plastic not conforming to ISI specifications, etc., in preparation of food, is also prohibited.
 Besides, certain special conditions for sale of certain articles such as asafoetida, salseed fat, lactic acid, edible oils, katha, margarine, milk powder, etc. have also been laid down.

-With effect from 22.2.95, on person shall sell powdered spices except in packed form.
+With effect from 22.2.95, no person shall sell powdered spices except in packed form.
 No person shall sell or serve food in any commercial establishment in plastic articles used in catering and cutlery, unless the plastic material used in catering and cutlery articles, conform to the food grade plastic.

 A purchaser of any article of food, or a recognised consumer association, may also get an article of food analysed by the public analyst on payment of the prescribed fees, provided that the vendor is informed of this intended action at the time of purchase.
 Thereafter, the purchaser or the consumer associations, have to follow the same procedure as discussed above in the case of Food Inspectors.
 If the article of food is found to be adulterated, the fees paid by the purchaser or the association shall be refunded.